dmsmiley/USS_Indianapolis/README.md

 ### Introduction:
 This project attempts to predict the survival outcomes from the sinking of the USS Indianapolis in 1945.
 The data that I was able to obtain will allow the study to focus on the rank, pay grade, and status of a soldier based on their enlistment or commission.

-I would like to thank [USSIndianapolis.org](https://www.ussindianapolis.org/intro.htm) for preserving the memory of all the servicemembers who were aboard the USS Indianapolis.
+I would like to thank [USSIndianapolis.org](https://www.ussindianapolis.org/intro.htm) for preserving the memory of all the service members who were aboard the USS Indianapolis.
 Their detailed [dataset](https://www.ussindianapolis.org/crew.htm) allowed for this project to happen.

 ### Definitions:
 * __LAST__: The last name of the individual
 * __FIRST__: The first name of the individual
-* __ROLE__: The abbreviated specific role of the servicemember (see [here](https://www.cem.va.gov/CEM/docs/abbreviations/Ranks_Navy.pdf) US Navy rank abbreviations)
+* __ROLE__: The abbreviated specific role of the service member (see [here](https://www.cem.va.gov/CEM/docs/abbreviations/Ranks_Navy.pdf) US Navy rank abbreviations)
 * __PAY GRADE__: The level of pay according to each person's role
-  * An _E-grade_ was for servicemembers in the enlisted rank
+  * An _E-grade_ was for service members in the enlisted rank
-  * An _O-grade_ was for servicemembers in the commissioned rank
+  * An _O-grade_ was for service members in the commissioned rank
   * According to [Navy.com](https://www.navycs.com/charts/1942-military-pay-chart.html), E-1 represents the highest paid rank for enlisted members, while O-1 is the lowest for commissioned members.
 * __RANK__: The general category for enlisted vs commissioned personnel
 * __SURVIVAL__: Outcome of survival (0 = Not Survived, 1 = Survived)